hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/1-it-in-society/index.md

 - Computer Based Training

+## Teleworking

+- advantages
+    - workers have control over their time management
+    - can work from home
+    - are happer to work
+    - saves travelling costs
+    - more productive
+        - no office distractions
+    - disabled wokers are able to work (in their own familiar sorrounding)
+- disadvantages
+    - may not be able to perform well
+        - not supervised
+    - wokers feel disconnected from employee
+    - may have expenses, like internet, etc...
+    - may not be able to stop working
+    - may have to work longer
+    - may get distracted by whats in home environment

 ## Digital Currencies

+- meaning
+    - currency that is non-physical
+    - allows for instantaneous transactions
+    - allows easy transactions accross countries/regions, etc...

 - impact to individuals
     - advantages
         - transactions are untracable
         - privacy is assured
+        - low transaction fees
         - not regulated
             - no interest rate charges
+            - easier internation transactions
                 - no exchange rates (can be used globally)
             - cannot be seized
                 - as no ownership records are held
+        - allows fasters transactions
     - disadvantages
+        - difficult to understand how to use
+        - not widely accepted by retailers
         - irreversible transactions
         - if money sent to wrong wallet address
             - its permanently lost